openstack/openstack-manuals/doc/networking-guide/source/intro_os_networking_overview.rst

 It includes the following components:

 API server
-  The Neutron API includes support for Layer 2 networking and IP address management (IPAM), as well as an extension for a Layer 3 router construct that enables routing between Layer 2 networks and gateways to external networks.
-Neutron includes a growing list of plug-ins that enable interoperability with various commercial and open source network technologies, including routers, switches, virtual switches and software-defined networking (SDN) controllers.
+  The OpenStack Networking API includes support for Layer 2 networking and IP address management (IPAM), as well as an extension for a Layer 3 router construct that enables routing between Layer 2 networks and gateways to external networks.
+Networking includes a growing list of plug-ins that enable interoperability with various commercial and open source network technologies, including routers, switches, virtual switches and software-defined networking (SDN) controllers.

-OpenStack networking plug-in and agents
+OpenStack Networking plug-in and agents
   Plugs and unplugs ports, creates networks or subnets, and provides IP addressing.
 The chosen plug-in and agents differ depending on the vendor and technologies used in the particular cloud.
 It is